gandharm/Gandhar-GB-pipeline/README.md

 I have included a rule in the Snakefile for annotation of the VCF using SNPeff.

 I used the sample.vcf provided in prompt 2 to work on some downstream data analysis, filtering, etc. using python and scikit-allel.

+New skills learned: In the past, I have worked with pre-processed multiple sequence alignment files.
+This was a fantastic learning experience to build the VCFs needed for downstream analysis.
+Also took this opportunity to learn about and work with Snakemake for the first time, and implemented the pipeline successfully.
+Thank you!